Alginic acid: Derivatives

-Alginate fiber, which is used in fabric, is usually produced through either microfluidic spinning or wet spinning, or electrospinning to obtain thinner fibers.
-The fabric, which can be used in wound dressing and other applications, is produced by carding and then needle punching the fibers.
+Alginate fiber, which is used in fabric, is usually produced through either microfluidic spinning, wet spinning, or electrospinning to obtain thinner fibers.
+Those fibers are used to produce alginate nonwoven fabric by carding and needle punching.
+The resulting felts are used in wound dressings, facial masks, and tissue scaffolds due to its hygroscopic and water retention ability.

 Uses

 As of 2022, alginate had become one of the most preferred materials as an abundant natural biopolymer.
 It is particularly useful as a biomaterial because of its nontoxicity, hygroscopicity, and biocompatibility, and can imitate local bioenvironments; its degradation product can be easily cleared by the kidneys.

 Alginate absorbs water quickly, which makes it useful as an additive in dehydrated products such as slimming aids, and in the manufacture of paper and textiles.

 Alginate is also used for waterproofing and fireproofing fabrics, in the food industry as a thickening agent for drinks, ice cream, cosmetics, as a gelling agent for jellies, known by the code E401 and sausage casing.
 Sodium alginate is mixed with soybean protein to make meat analogue.

 Alginate is used as an ingredient in various pharmaceutical preparations, such as Gaviscon, in which it combines with bicarbonate to inhibit gastroesophageal reflux.

 Sodium alginate is used as an impression-making material in dentistry, prosthetics, lifecasting, and for creating positives for small-scale casting.

 Sodium alginate is used in reactive dye printing and as a thickener for reactive dyes in textile screen-printing.
 Alginates do not react with these dyes and wash out easily, unlike starch-based thickeners.
 It also serves as a material for micro-encapsulation.

-Calcium alginate is used in different types of medical products, including skin wound dressings to promote healing, and may be removed with less pain than conventional dressings.
+Calcium alginate is used in different types of medical products, including skin wound dressings, in the form of hydrogels, to promote healing, since alginate can increase the fluid uptake capacity of dressings, reducing the amount of times the dressing needs to be changed.